prestodb/presto/presto-docs/src/main/sphinx/optimizer/statistics.rst

 ================
-Table statistics
+Table Statistics
 ================

 Presto supports statistics based optimizations for queries.
-For query to be subject for such optimization statistics information must be available for tables used by query.
+For a query to take advantage of these optimizations, Presto must have statistical information for the tables in that query.

-Table statistics are provided to query planner by connectors.
+Table statistics are provided to the query planner by connectors.
-Currently the only connector supporting the mechanism is Hive connector.
+Currently the only connector that supports statistics is the Hive connector.

-Table layouts
+Table Layouts
 -------------

-Statistics are exposed to query planner on per table layout basis.
-Table layout represents a subset of table's data with attached data organization properties (like sort order, bucketing etc.).
+Statistics are exposed to the query planner by table layout.
+A table layout represents a subset of a table's data and contains information about the organizational properties of that data (like sort order and bucketing).

-How many table layouts table has and details of table layout implementation are specific to connector.
+The number of table layouts available for a table and the details of those table layouts are specific to each connector.
-Taking Hive connector as an example:
+Using the Hive connector as an example:

-* not partitioned tables have just one table layout - representing all data in a table
+* Non-partitioned tables have just one table layout representing all data in the table
-* partitioned tables have a family of table layouts.
-Each subset of partitions to be scanned represent one table layout.
+* Partitioned tables have a family of table layouts.
+Each set of partitions to be scanned represents one table layout.
-  Presto will try to pick up smallest possible layout based on filtering predicates from query.
+  Presto will try to pick a table layout consisting of the smallest number of partitions based on filtering predicates from the query.

-Available statistics
+Available Statistics
 --------------------

-Currently following statics are available in Presto:
+Currently, the following statistics are available in Presto:

+ * For the whole table:

- * **rows count** - total number of rows for table layout
+   * **row count**: the total number of rows for the table layout

- * Per each column:
+ * For each column:

-   * **data size** - summary column data size which needs to be read
+   * **data size**: the data size that needs to be read
-   * **nulls count** - number of null values
+   * **null count**: the number of null values
-   * **distinct values count** - estimated number of distinct values
+   * **distinct value count**: the estimated number of distinct values

-Depending which connector is in use only, subset of statistics may be available.
-For example Hive connector does not support data size for now.
-Also some statistics may be available for one table but not the other, or even one table layout and not the other for single table.
+The set of statistics available for a particular query depends on the connector being used and can also vary by table or even table layout.
+For example, the Hive connector does not currently provide statistics on data size.

-Displaying table statistics
+Displaying Table Statistics
 ---------------------------

-Table statistics can be displayed via Presto CLI using ``SHOW STATS`` command.
+Table statistics can be displayed via the Presto CLI using the ``SHOW STATS`` command.
 There are two flavors of the command:

- * ``SHOW STATS FOR <table_name>`` - will show statistics for table layout representing all data in the table
+ * ``SHOW STATS FOR <table_name>`` will show statistics for the table layout representing all data in the table
- * ``SHOW STATS FOR (SELECT <column_list|*> FROM <table_name> WHERE <filtering_condition>)`` -
+ * ``SHOW STATS FOR (SELECT <column_list|*> FROM <table_name> WHERE <filtering_condition>)``
-   will show statistics for table layout of table ``t`` representing subset of data after applying given filtering condition.
-Filtering condition used in
-   ``WHERE`` and column list can reference table columns.
+   will show statistics for the table layout of table ``t`` representing a subset of data after applying the given filtering condition.
+Both the column list and the filtering condition used in the ``WHERE`` clause can reference table columns.

-See the examples output for ``SHOW STATS`` command:
+In both cases, the ``SHOW STATS`` command outputs two types of rows.
+For each column in the table there is a row with ``column_name`` equal to the name of that column.
+These rows expose column-related statistics for a table (data size, nulls count, distinct values count).
+Additionally there is one row with NULL as the ``column_name``.
+This row contains table-layout wide statistics - for now just row count.

+For example:

 .. code-block:: none